 Preparing to Take the Next Big Step

-If you’re definitely ready for homeownership, you’ll need to get your financial ducks in row.
+If you’re definitely ready for homeownership, you’ll need to get your financial ducks in a row.
 Here are a few tips to get you started:

-Get Out of the Student Loan Debt Shadow
+Getting Out of the Student Loan Debt Shadow

-Hit the Homebuyer Books
+Hitting the Homebuyer Books

-Don’t Ignore Your Credit Blemishes
+Keeping Track of Your Credit Blemishes

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.